-Next, you have to add one more DataSource and a DataSet component to "fill" the combo box with values.
-Drop a TDataSource (name: DataSource2) and a TAdoQuery (name: AdoQuery1) anywhere on the form.
+Add one more DataSource and DataSet component to "fill" the combo box with values.
+Drop a TDataSource (with the name DataSource2) and TAdoQuery (name it AdoQuery1) anywhere on the form.

-For a DBLookupComboBox to work properly several more properties must be set, these properties are key to the lookup connection:
+For a DBLookupComboBox to work properly, several more properties must be set; they're the key to the lookup connection:

 Here's how to set all the important properties from code (in the form's OnCreate event handler):